sqlbunny/json/README.md

 - `CaseSensitiveFields`: matches struct fields case-sensitively
 - `DisallowDuplicateFields`: Fails when unmashaling an object into a struct, and the object contains the same struct field multiple times.
 - `DisallowNullPrimitives`: Does not allow unmarshaling `null`s into non-nullable types, essentially primitives (ints, strings..) and non-pointer structs.
+- `CheckArraySizes`: When unmarshaling into a Go fixed size array (not a slice), checks that the JSON array is the same size as the Go array.
+(The stdlib behavior is to truncate if the JSON array is longer, and to fill with zero values if the JSON array is shorter.)
 - `json:"foo,required"` struct tag, to force a field to be present when unmarshaling.

 ## Motivation